JaydeepJoshi1/Task/Userguide.md

 - Press the **Power** button to move the highlight to the next function selection.
 - Press and hold the **Power** button for more than 2 seconds to confirm your selection.
-Note: Please refer to the Quick Start Guide to find the button on your TV set.
+  ==Note: Please refer to the Quick Start Guide to find the button on your TV set==.